-Through the Core Curriculum, each student, regardless of major, is required to complete six credit hours in Arabic Language.
-Islamic education is presented through the College of Sharia & Islamic Studies, the Arabic Language Program, and Arab and Islamic history is celebrated at such annual events as Arabic Language Day and Cultural Village.
-Additionally, QU extends its role through its Arabic for Non-Native Speakers (ANNS) program, wherein students from around the world participate in an intensive, year-long Arabic language course, in tandem with visits to cultural and historical sites in Qatar.
-The Program offers Beginner, Intermediate and Advanced levels, in which students concentrate on language functions and communicative skills of speaking, reading, writing and listening comprehension,
+The university continues to uphold its responsibility to promote the Arabic language, history, culture, and traditions through the programs offered by the College of Sharia & Islamic Studies, and the Arabic Language Program, and at celebratory events such as Arabic Language Day and Cultural Village.

+Additionally, QU extends its role through its Arabic for Non-Native Speakers (ANNS) program, at which students from around the world participate in an intensive, year-long Arabic language course, in tandem with visits to cultural and historical sites in Qatar.
+The Program offers Beginner, Intermediate and Advanced levels, focusing on language functions and communicative skills of speaking, reading, writing and listening comprehension.